zulujive/fiddle/README.md

 ### Stack
 Of course, what application would be complete without a tech stack?
 Ultimately, the plan is to run the application on a PB²&J (PHP, Bootstrap, PocketBase, and Javascript) stack.
 PocketBase is the database as it's easy to use, open source and perfect for an application of this size.
 Currently, PocketBase implementation is a little limited, but basic authentication support has been added to the admin panel as well as a moderator creation utility within it.

+PocketBase was the backend of choice here due to its easy implementation and powerful features.
+Namely, it automatically hashes, stores, authenticates and salts passwords, making handling logins as simple as sending a single POST request.
+Additionally, it's incredibly simmple to setup, allowing for quick deployment as compared to alternatives such as FireBase.
+Currently, a more easy system to communicate with PB is being setup and will be implemented soon.

 ### Security
 A lot of work has been put into refining the security of the application.
 As mentioned before, CSRF protection is built-in and can be easily implemented into any form by using the Csrf class and methods.
 Additionally, session cookies are set to be good for one hour and have a strict cross site policy.